 You can pick almost anything you want here, including blueberries, raspberries, blackberries, and vegetables from asparagus to zucchini.
 They've been around 180 years, and also grow apples and pumpkins for all your autumnal needs.
 Additional attractions include a mini-golf course with an edible landscape (players are encouraged to snack) and "Chomsky", the world's largest garden gnome.
 (For real, he's in the Guinness Book.)
 Kids can also check out a petting zoo, watch bees make honey and get the wiggles out on a trampoline-like "jumping pillow."
 Hours and days open vary according to conditions; call for information on U-pick days and times.

 5755 Route 209

 Twenty acres of this 60-acre farm contain eight varieties of certified-organic blueberries that you can pick by the pint or the flat.
-In addition to berry-picking you'll find more than 20 varieties of pies and bunches of sunflowers for sale.
+In addition to berry-picking you'll find more than 20 varieties of pies (the Trifecta is peach, blueberry, and strawberry) and bunches of sunflowers for sale.
 Stop by the barnyard where kids can feed a miniature donkey, sheep, goats, and chickens.